conda-forge/termgraph-feedstock/README.md

 Package license: MIT

-Summary: a python command-line tool which draws basic graphs in the terminal
+Summary: A python command-line tool which draws basic graphs in the terminal

 Current build status
 ====================